Construction Program Guide

 A suspension or debarment is a discretionary action taken by the Government to protect Federal procurement and programs from unethical contractors or contractors that have an unsatisfactory business records.
 The suspension/debarment process is meant to be a separate process from the civil or criminal justice system which has the objective of punishing the guilty parties.

-- Title 23 U.S.C.
-315 provides very broad authority for the Secretary of Transportation to prescribe regulations to carry out the Federal-aid highway program.
+- 23 USC 315 Rules, regulations, and recommendations (2012) provides very broad authority for the Secretary of Transportation to prescribe regulations to carry out the Federal-aid highway program.
 However, there are no specific statutes for suspension / debarment.

 - The FHWA Contract Administration Core Curriculum Manual summarizes the FHWA's policies and provides general guidance on suspension and debarment.

-- General Services Administration Excluded Party List provides a complete, current list of all individuals and firms suspended or debarred by the Federal Government.
+- General Services Administration System for Award Management provides a complete, current list of all individuals and firms who are excluded or disqualified from covered transactions by the Federal Government.

 - US Government Interagency Committee on Suspension and Debarment